andrewjong/AI-Opportunities-in-Academia/README.md

 General tip to find AI academia internships: Google something like "REU research experience for undergraduates artificial intelligence".

 ## Contributing
-Contributions are welcome!
+Contributions are welcome and much appreciated!
 Please open a pull request with information in a similar format as below.

 ## Internships